 On February 3, the FERC issued an order delegating additional authority to agency staff to continue certain agency operations in the absence of a quorum of FERC Commissioners.
-The delegation order also affirmed that all pre-existing delegations of authority by the FERC to its staff continue to be effective.
-The delegation order took effect February 4, 2017, and the additional authority granted to agency staff will last until the earlier of FERC action lifting the Delegation Order or 14 days following the date a quorum is reestablished.
-The specific delegation of agency authority permits (i) the Director of the Office of Energy Market Regulation ("OEMR") to accept and suspend rate filings, and make them effective subject to refund and further order of the FERC, or accept and suspend them, make them effective subject to refund, and set them for hearing and settlement judge procedures (for initial rates or rate decreases submitted under section 205 of the FPA, for which suspension and refund protection are unavailable, FERC staff was granted authority under section 206 to institute proceedings in order to protect the interests of customers); (ii) FERC staff to extend the time for action on matters where it is permitted by statute; and (iii) the Director of OEMR to take appropriate action on uncontested waiver and settlement filings.
+The Absence of a Quorum Delegation Order also affirmed that all pre-existing delegations of authority by the FERC to its staff continue to be effective.
+The Absence of a Quorum Delegation Order took effect February 4, 2017, and the additional authority granted to agency staff will last until the earlier of FERC action lifting the Order or 14 days following the date a quorum is re-established.
+The specific delegation of agency authority permits (i) the Director of OEMR to accept and suspend rate filings, and make them effective subject to refund and further order of the FERC, or accept and suspend them, make them effective subject to refund, and set them for hearing and settlement judge procedures (for initial rates or rate decreases submitted under section 205 of the FPA, for which suspension and refund protection are unavailable, FERC staff was granted authority under section 206 to institute proceedings in order to protect the interests of customers); Herch Cataff to extend the time for action on matters where it is permitted by statute; and (iii) the Director of OEMR to take appropriate action on uncontested waiver and settlement filings.
+Although the Delegation Order was initially challenged by the Wyoming Pipeline Authority ("WPA"), the WPA withdrew its challenge and, with no other party challenging it, the Delegation Order is final and unappealable.